scitran/client/Connecting-and-Authentication.md

 ```
 ### First use

-The first time you run scitran to connect to a Flywheel site, you will be asked to authenticate yourself.
-Specifically, you will have to provide the site URL and your API Key.
+The first time you run scitran to connect to a Flywheel site, you will be asked to authenticate.
+To do this, you will have to provide the site URL and your API Key.
 The API key is available from the Flywheel site web page.
 To find your key

 * Click on your user profile, which is found on the upper right of the Flywheel web page